JanHerca/urantiapedia/output/wikijs/en/article/Rafael_Mondejar/La_carrera_ascendente.md

 **Let's go with the first of those questions**: <ins>How does the Final Mortal Corps actually work?</ins>

-1. **Although the future organization of this extraordinary group is unknown, the Corps of Mortal Finaliters is currently organized according to the associative experience they acquired during their ascendant career.</ins>
+1. **Although the future organization of this extraordinary group is unknown**, the Corps of Mortal Finaliters <ins>is currently organized according to the associative experience they acquired during their ascendant career.</ins>
 2. **Currently, the Mortal Finalists** <ins>are a completely autonomous body</ins>, no one directs or controls them directly.
 3. **They elect their own bosses and directors.**
 4. **No outside influence** can put pressure on your policy.